 Home Mentor: Marcia Holstad, PhD, FNP-BC, FAANP, FAAN (Professor Emirita)

-Dr. Rubtsova is an Assistant Research Professor in the Department of Behavioral Sciences and Health Education at Emory University Rollins School of Public Health.
+Dr. Rubtsova is an Assistant Research Professor in the Department of Behavioral, Social, and Health Education Sciences at Emory University Rollins School of Public Health.
 She received both her PhD and MA in Sociology from Emory University.
-Her MSc in Social and Organizational Psychology from the London School of Economics (LSE) was funded by a competitive scholarship from the LSE, International Renaissance Foundation and Foreign and Commonwealth Office.
-Dr Rubtsova is passionate about women's health and HIV treatment and prevention and serves as Data Manager for Women’s Interagency HIV Study (WIHS).
-Dr. Rubtsova's published research focuses on various psychosocial aspects of HIV/AIDS among women, including sexual risk behaviors and pre-exposure prophylaxis (PrEP) uptake and adherence.
-Her current research interests include successful aging with HIV and she has recently been awarded CFAR-03 grant to investigate psychosocial correlates of successful aging among older women living with HIV.
+Her MSc in Social and Organizational Psychology from the London School of Economics (LSE) was funded by a competitive scholarship from the LSE, International Renaissance Foundation, and Foreign and Commonwealth Office.
+Dr Rubtsova is passionate about women's health and HIV treatment and prevention and serves as a Co-Investigator for MACS/WIHS Combined Cohort Study Atlanta Clinical Research Site.
+Dr. Rubtsova's current research focuses on the social determinants of health and psychosocial factors related to aging with HIV, and especially frailty and successful aging.

 Annie Nguyen, PhD, MPH